 The company will maintain all benefits for employees during the paid maternity and/or paid parental leave.
-An employee on unpaid leave following the exhaustion of their maternity/parental leave may qualify for continuing coverage under COBRA.

 If a company holiday occurs while the employee is on paid maternity and/or paid parental leave, the employee will not be eligible for holiday pay, and such day(s), will not extend the total paid maternity or paid parental leave entitlement.